-- Notice even small successes: "I noticed you enlisted a safety buddy after school today, and Julie left you alone.
+- Notice: "I notice you enlisted a friend after school on the walk home today, and James left you alone.
 Yes!
 Excellent." - Recognize small steps along the way. - Build celebrations into your routine.
-For example, "Let's try out a few role plays and then play a game or watch a show together."
 Include high fives, fist bumps, and hugs in your repertoire of ways to appreciate one another.